 L-glutamine (By mouth)

-Treats a condition called short bowel syndrome.
+Treats short bowel syndrome and sickle cell disease.
 This medicine is an amino acid.

 Enterex Glutapak-10, NutreStore

 How to Use This Medicine

 - Your doctor will tell you how much medicine to use.
 Do not use more than directed.

 - For short bowel syndrome: Mix a packet of this medicine with water just before using it.
 Take it with a meal or snack every 2 to 3 hours while you are awake.
 Be sure to drink all of the mixture.
 Do not use this medicine during the night unless your doctor tells you to.

 - For sickle cell disease: Mix the oral powder with 4 to 6 ounces (oz) of food (including applesauce or yogurt) or with 8 oz of cold or room temperature beverage (including water, milk, or apple juice) as instructed by your doctor or pharmacist.
 Be sure to drink or swallow all of the mixture.
 Complete dissolution of the mixture is not required.